-DAVE SIMS is in his seventh season with the Mariners broadcast team in 2013.
+DAVE SIMS is in his 11th season with the Mariners broadcast team in 2017.
 The versatile Sims, who has national experience in baseball, basketball and football, grew up in Philadelphia and attended Bethany College in West Virginia.
-He played catcher and majored in mass communications before graduating in 1975.
-Sims, who focuses on play-by-play duties on Mariners television broadcasts, is familiar to sports fans across the country for calling Major League Baseball and college basketball games for ESPN, as well as NFL play-by-play on Westwood One/CBS Radio Sports, including NFC playoff games.
-The two-time Emmy Award winner has also called play-by-play for NCAA Basketball regular season games and tournament coverage for the past nine years.
+Sims, who focuses on play-by-play duties on Mariners television broadcasts, is familiar to sports fans across the country for calling MLB and college basketball games for ESPN, as well as NFL play-by-play on Westwood One/CBS Radio Sports, including NFC playoff games.
+The two-time Emmy Award winner has also called play-by-play for NCAA Basketball regular season games and tournament coverage.
 Sims was the recipient of the Big East Media Award in 2005, and also won the American Football Foundation's Lindsey Nelson Outstanding Sportscaster Award.
-Sims began his career as a sportswriter for the New York Daily News, covering college sports, professional soccer and the NBA.
+Sims began his career as a sportswriter for the New York Daily News.
 He then became a weekend sports anchor at WCBS-TV in New York.
 In 1991, Sims joined ESPN as a play-by-play announcer for college basketball.
-He's also been a longtime broadcaster for Big East football (1993-94 and 1998-2006).
-On radio, he provided play-by-play for CBS Radio/Westwood One's Sunday night NFL broadcast starting in 2005 and on a permanent basis since 2006.
-Sims also calls NCAA Basketball Tournament action for Westwood One.
-He has also worked as a reporter and anchor for WCBS-TV and as a talk show host for MSG Network and WFAN-AM in New York.
+On radio, he provided play-by-play for CBS Radio/Westwood One's Sunday night NFL broadcast starting in 2005.
+Sims has also called NCAA Basketball Tournament action for Westwood One.
 He co-hosts "Basketball & Beyond with Coach K" for XM Satellite Radio with Duke University coach Mike Krzyzewski.
 Sims and his wife Abby have two sons.